-- On-the-job development providing a dual benefit – every course instructs the learner to complete an exercise on the job.
-This provides a dual benefit: development occurs while real work gets completed
+Every course instructs the learner to complete an exercise on the job.
+This provides a dual benefit: development occurs while real work gets completed.

-- Chunked learning content – videos are short, two minutes maximum, followed by the step by step Implementation Guide detailing exactly what to do on the job
+Videos are short, two minutes maximum, followed by the step by step Implementation Guide detailing exactly what to do on the job.

 We provide five development actions for each competency so learners can choose the learning content that suits their unique needs and situation.
 Additionally, learning content is delivered through your LMS or technology platform so it is available when learners are ready to develop.